SAP-archive/cloud-cf-furnitureshop-documentation/Optional-Exercise-Git/README.md

 - - - -
-Previous Exercise:  [Exercise 13-Monitoring](../Exercise-13-Monitoring) Next Exercise: [Exercise-15-Local-MTAR-Build-optional](../https://github.com/SAP/cloud-cf-furnitureshop-documentation/tree/master/Exercise-15-Local-MTAR-Build-optional)
+Previous Exercise:  [Exercise 12 - Blue Green Deployment of Comments and Ratings](../Exercise-12-Blue-Green-Deployment-of-Comments-and-Ratings) Next Exercise: [Building MTAR Applications On Your Local Machine](../Optional-Exercise-Local-MTAR-Build)

 [Back to the Overview](../README.md)
 - - - -